-The National Girls Tournament of Champions invites the winners of the US Chess State Affiliate championships to compete for the title of 2017 National Girls Champion of Champions.
+The WIM Ruth Haring National Girls Tournament of Champions which is a free event invites the winners of the US Chess State Affiliate championships to compete for the title of 2019 WIM Ruth Haring National Girls Champion of Champions.
 In case of ties in the National Girls, co-champions shall be recognized.
-This year’s invitational tournament will be held from July 29 to August 1 during the 2017 U.S. Open.
+This year’s invitational tournament will be held from August 3 to August 6 during the 2019 U.S. Open.

-The Executive Board of US Chess has added the National Girls Tournament of Champions (NGTOC) to its list of qualifiers for the World Youth or the World Cadet Championship and the US Girls Closed Championship.
+The Executive Board of US Chess has added the WIM Ruth Haring National Girls Tournament of Champions (RHNGTOC) to its list of qualifiers for the World Youth or the World Cadet Championship and the US Girls Closed Championship.
 The qualifying student in case of a tie will be the highest finishing player on tie-breaks who meets the eligibility requirements of the World Youth/World Cadet event for the US Chess delegation and the US Girls Closed Championship.
-The qualifying girl needs a US Fide flag to be eligible to represent the US in the World Youth/World Cadet and US Girls Closed Championships.
+The qualifying girl needs a US FIDE flag to be eligible to represent the US in the World Youth/World Cadet and US Girls Closed Championships.

 Each State Affiliate (which shall include DC for purposes of this Tournament) shall be allowed one Representative as determined by its US Chess State Affiliate.
 The exception is California, which sends two players, one representing Northern California and the other Southern California.
 We strongly encourage each State Affiliate to identify a tournament to determine its Girl Champion.
 State affiliates must permit all players who are in K through 12th grade to participate.
 If no open tournament is held, then a state affiliate invitational composed of the highest rated K-12 female players may be used.
 If that is not possible then the highest rated female player should be offered the opportunity to play by the State Affiliate.

 All participants must be residents of the State Affiliate they represent for 30 days prior to the date of their qualifying tournament.
 They must be under the age of 20 on September 1 of the year in which the tournament is held.
-The players must be taking at least 50% of their educational instruction in an approved K-12 curriculum for a minimum of 30 days prior to the qualifying event.
-The Representative may not be listed as a full-time student at any college or university prior to the qualifying event.
+The players must be taking at least 50% of their educational instruction in a state approved K-12 curriculum for a minimum of 30 consecutive school days prior to the qualifying event.
+The Representative may not be listed as a full-time college or university student prior to the qualifying event.

 Proof of eligibility shall be the responsibility of the players and the US Chess State Affiliate official certifying the Representative or Alternate.
 Current US Chess membership is required during this event.